Jmineros/it-automation-scripts-collection/README.md

 # 💻 IT Automation Scripts Collection (100 Scripts)

-Welcome to my curated collection of **100 real-world IT automation scripts**, built to support Help Desk, SysAdmin, Cloud, Security, and DevOps operations.
+Welcome to a curated collection of **100 real-world IT automation scripts**, built to support Help Desk, SysAdmin, Cloud, Security, and DevOps operations.

 This project serves as both a **portfolio** and a **toolkit** for professionals who want quick, practical solutions to real IT problems.